As my grandmother lay dying in a care home, the only comfort to be found was from the rosary – and the words of Benedict XVI

 And where he – the lover who is the source of all love – hangs derelict, there his mother kneels at his foot, praying and tending to his wounds.
 At that nursing home, where the now gave glimpses of transcendent horizons, and every hour was the hour of death, my grandmother spent nearly two years contemplating a double vision of the Theotokos, the Mother of God.
 And there the full meaning of the Most Holy Rosary of the Blessed Virgin Mary revealed itself to me.

 Sohrab Ahmari is senior writer at Commentary magazine and a consulting editor of the Catholic Herald.
-His spiritual memoir, The House on the Cape of Olives, is forthcoming from Ignatius Press
+His spiritual memoir is forthcoming from Ignatius Press

 This article first appeared in the May 25 2018 issue of the Catholic Herald.
 To read the magazine in full, from anywhere in the world, go here